angular-experts-io/modern-angular-workshop/README.md

 - every exercise folder should be installed using `npm ci`
 - every exercise can be started using `npm start` to run the app
-- every exercise can start tests in watch mode using `npm run watch` (jest) or you can also start the test directly from your IDE.
+- every exercise can start tests in watch mode using `npm run test:watch` (jest) or you can also start the test directly from your IDE.
 - every exercise has its own `README.md` file with additional description of the given exercise
 - every exercise project contains ordered `// TODO` comments inside the source code (eg `// TODO 1: description`) which should be followed to complete the given exercise